Schema Management in Stoolap

 Stoolap supports multiple index implementations:

-- B-tree Indexes - General-purpose indexes for equality and range queries
+- B-tree Indexes - For numeric and timestamp columns, supporting equality and range queries

-- Bitmap Indexes - Efficient for columns with low cardinality
+- Bitmap Indexes - For boolean columns and low-cardinality data

 Dropping Indexes